nativefier/nativefier/CATALOG.md

 # Build Commands Library

-Below you'll find a list of build commands contributed from the nativefier community.
+Below you'll find a list of build commands contributed by the Nativefier community.
+They are here as examples, and to help you nativefy "complicated" apps that ask a bit of elbow grease to work.

 If you'd like to add to this catalog, please keep the following in mind: